-Assumption Risk Level of uncertainty Impact Population growth and demographic changes It is assumed (because of a lack of firm evidence to the contrary) that the resident population of the Kaikōura district in 2024 is similar to that at the 2018 census, but that the population will in future grow at an annual rate of approximately 1.5%, based on projected house construction numbers, an assumption of an average or 2.7 persons per household and that two-thirds of dwellings are permanently occupied.
-Such projected population increase is not dissimilar to the 'High' projection for the District from Statistics NZ.
-Stronger If population growth is higher than what is assumed, the Council and community may face challenges in obtaining the required resources (in particular, staff resources) to effectively respond to it.
-Medium Shortages of suitably qualified staff may adversely impact service delivery and result in increased costs to ratepayers. growth than previous is expected because of increased proposed housing developments.
-The most significant demographic change will be an increase in the proportion of If population growth is higher than what is assumed it is likely to create challenges If population decreases, the Council can lower the financial impacts by slowing its
+Assumption Risk Level of uncertainty Impact

+Population growth and demographic changes

+It is assumed (because of a lack of firm evidence to the contrary) that the resident population of the Kaikōura district in 2024 is similar to that at the 2018 census, but that the population will in future grow at an annual rate of approximately 1.5%, based on projected house construction numbers, an assumption of an average or 2.7 persons per household and that two-thirds of dwellings are permanently occupied.
+If population growth is higher than what is assumed, the Council and community may face challenges in obtaining the required resources (in particular staff resources) to effectively respond to it.
+Medium Shortages of suitably qualified staff may adversely impact service delivery and result in increased costs to ratepayers.